graphql/composite-schemas-spec/CONTRIBUTING.md

 also consider membership in the
 [GraphQL Foundation](https://foundation.graphql.org/join).

+## Running a new build

+- Install the latest version of Node and NPM
+- Install the Node dependencies with `npm install`
+- Build a new spec with `npm run build`
+  - This will output the new spec text in `/public` as HTML files

 ## Contributing to the spec text

+### Auto-Formatting

+The specification is formatted using the `prettier` tool, so you should not need to think about gaps between paragraphs and titles, nor about word wrapping - this is handled for you.

 ### Adding spec examples

 To keep things consistent in the spec, we should use examples that reference an e-commerce store.
 We should use types like `Product`, `User`, `Reviews`, etc.

 ### Adding new sections

 Sections in the spec document are nested under top level sections, then topic sections, then specific sections.
 We should aim to limit to 3 nested levels and consider flattening once we reach 4 levels.